 Distribution and Transmission Modernization and Maintenance - The primary goals of our infrastructure investments are to reverse the trend in aging infrastructure, maintain reliability, proactively manage safety, build capacity into the system, and prepare our network for the adoption of new technologies.
 We are taking a proactive and pragmatic approach to replacing these assets while also evaluating the implementation of additional technologies to prepare the overall system for smart grid applications.
-Over \$1.8 billion or 75 percent of our capital forecast above is projected to be spent on our distribution and transmission system.
-Beginning in 2021, and continuing through 2025, we expect to install automated metering infrastructure in Montana at a total cost of approximately \$134.0 million, of which \$41.7 million remains and is reflected in the five year capital forecast above.
+Over \$2.2 billion or 82 percent of our capital forecast above is projected to be spent on our distribution and transmission system.
+Beginning in 2021, we began installing automated metering infrastructure in Montana.
+We expect this project to be substantially complete in 2025, with a total cost of approximately \$105.0 million, of which approximately \$10.0 million remains and is reflected in the five year capital forecast above.